FridayMarch26th/FridayMarch26th.github.io/_notes/traverse-pops.md

 </div>

 We use a *branch_count* attrib that dictates how many replicants will be spawned, and then we cycle though our array of connected prims to send the new particles on their way.

+As a final tip.
+For easy dashed line geo, stuck the group syntax ```*:n``` into the "Cut Points" parm of a PolyCutSOP.
+Assuming you've sufficient resolution to support your desired look it's an easy win.